All Blogs

 Penetration Testing and Exploit Validation

-Traditional vulnerability scans can only detect known vulnerabilities.
-Automated penetration testing goes a step further by showing how real those risks actually are.
+Traditional vulnerability scanner can only detect known vulnerabilities.
+An automated penetration testing tool goes a step further by showing how real those risks actually are.
 This approach helps separate critical threats from false positives, ensuring security teams focus where it matters.
 Regular testing also strengthens compliance posture and prevents the kind of vulnerabilities that lead to cyberattacks.

 Employee Training and Awareness